 Maslow labeled these as ‘peak experiences’ because of their rarity and described their curative power as going far beyond their brief duration.

-However, the achievement of these states of consciousness and connectedness is possible.
+However, achieving these states of consciousness and connectedness is possible.
 Many of us can achieve such “peak moments,” enhancing self-discovery, positive personal growth, and health through a series of techniques and strategies that encourage alignment.

 A Case Study on Self-Sabotage